microsoft/vscode-docs/api/references/theme-color.md

 - `searchEditor.findMatchBackground`: Color of the editor's results.
 - `searchEditor.findMatchBorder`: Border color of the editor's results.
-- `searchEditor.textInputBorder`: Search editor text input box border."
+- `searchEditor.textInputBorder`: Search editor text input box border.

 The hover highlight is shown behind the symbol for which a hover is shown.